 The coronavirus crisis has resulted in a huge increase in people wanting to get cats and kittens.
 And with us spending more time at home, it’s no surprise that many are looking for new additions to the household.

-With some government guidelines on COVID-19 still in place, sellers are opting to sell kittens online.
-Some unscrupulous sellers are going out of their way to make online selling of kittens a business, resulting in some cat lovers being scammed – either paying over the odds or receiving a kitten that is either sick or not yet ready to be homed.
+With some government guidelines on COVID-19 still in place, some people have been selling kittens online without offering the opportunity to go and see the kittens with their mum.
+Some unscrupulous sellers are going out of their way to make online selling of kittens a business, resulting in some cat lovers being scammed – either paying over the odds or receiving a kitten that is either sick, not yet ready to be homed, or not the kitten that was advertised.

 Looking for kittens for sale during current COVID-19 restrictions?
 Here’s our guide to ensuring that you don’t get scammed and instead, receive a happy and healthy kitten.

 Some scammers sell kittens that are either sick or too young to leave their mother.